Uterosacral Ligament Suspension

 In this Health Topic

-A uterosacral ligament suspension is an operation designed to restore support to the uterus (womb) or vaginal vault (top of the vagina in a woman who has had a hysterectomy).
+A uterosacral ligament suspension is an operation designed to restore support to the uterus (womb) or vaginal vault.

-You will be asked about your general health and medication that you are taking.
+You will be asked about your general health, previous surgery and any medication that you are taking.
 Any necessary investigations (for example, blood tests, ECG, chest x-ray) will be organized.
 You will also receive information about your admission, hospital stay, operation, pre- and post-operative care.

 When you wake up from the anesthetic you will have a drip (IV) to give you fluids and may have a catheter in your bladder.
 Often the surgeon will place a pack (a wad of gauze material) inside the vagina to reduce any bleeding into the tissues.
 Both the pack and the catheter are usually removed within 24-48 hours of the operation.
 It is normal to get a creamy white or yellow discharge for 4-6 weeks after surgery.
 This is due to the presence of stitches in the vagina; as the stitches absorb, the discharge will gradually reduce.
 If the discharge has a bad odor, contact your doctor.
 You may get some blood-stained discharge immediately after surgery or starting about a week after surgery.